rjw57/notes/earth-is-not-an-ellipsoid.rst

 It is a reasonable assumption that the Earth is symmetric around its rotational axis.
 We can therefore just consider the shape of this slice and assert that the Earth is a solid of revolution by symmetry.
 The figure above shows the geometry of that slice through the Earth.
 The centre of mass of the Earth is at :math:`O` and a point on the surface is at :math:`(x, y)`.
-The y-axis is parallel to the line segment :math:`OB` which is also the rotational axis.
-The line segment :math:`OA` is perpendicular to :math:`OB` and is parallel to the x-axis.
+The y-axis is the line passing through :math:`DOB` which is also the rotational axis.
+The line passing through :math:`COA` is perpendicular to :math:`DOB` and is parallel to the x-axis.

 On the right of the figure we have zoomed in on the point and labelled some unit vectors defining a co-ordinate system on the surface.
 The unit vectors :math:`\hat{e}_x` and :math:`\hat{e}_y` point, respectively, along the x- and y-axes.